BrandonEchols/GSSTrainingSystem/README.md

 Once you have Golang setup locally, clone this repository into your GOPATH, and run `go run main.go` This will compile and run the server.
 If you just want to rebuild the executable, run `go build -o server`

+##Golang Dependencies
+This project uses Glide to manage dependencies for go.
+See https://glide.sh/ for more information.